mhkeller/qcew/README.md

 All functions can take an optional `format` parameter as the last argument to determine the data format you'll receive.
 If nothing is set, the data will come back as Json.
 The options are:

 * `'json'` — The default and needs not be specified.
 Returns an array of objects.
-* `'csv'` — Returns the data as a csv string, which is how the API sends it.
-Useful for writing out to a file.
+* `'csv'` — Returns the data as a csv string — how the API sends it.
+Useful for writing data to file.
 * `'rows'` — Returns an array of arrays representing each row in the data.
 The first array contains the header values.

 #### *getAreaData(year, quarter, area, callback[, format])*